komal-sudo/komal-sudo/README.md

-- 👋 Hi, I’m @komal-sudo
+- 👋 Hi, I’m @komal
-- 👀 I’m interested in hacking
+- 👀 I’m here explore Cyber Security and Data Science.
-- 🌱 I’m currently learning ethical hacking
+- 🌱 I’m currently pursuing Bachelor of computer(BCA).
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...